Rountree Records – Eastern North Carolina

 ca1756.
 Lost deed of Dobbs (Johnston) County from William Rountree to Robert (Richard) Lee, recorded in 1756/7.
 [Dobbs County Grantor Indexer Book 4, 1756-`757, p76.]

-This is probably the son of Francis Rountree selling the land he inherited in Franklin County..
+This is probably the son of Francis Rountree selling the land he inherited..
 When Dobbs was formed from Johnston County in 1758, it inherited the Johnston County Courthouse and its records.
 Although the courthouse and its deed and court records perished, the grantor index was saved.
 So this deed was actually executed in Johnston County for land in Johnston County.
 Note that there are no deeds to or from Rountrees in this index prior to this date.

 11 March 1757.
 Deed: Joseph Bryan and his wife Sarah of Craven County to Francis Roundtree of Beaufort County, for £50 Ster., 500 acres more or less …on the N. side of Tranters Creek in the County afsd. beginning at a pine in the fork of Tranters Creek running up the branch of the creek to beaver dam creek… being part of 1000 acre patent for Patrick Maul of 20 August 1726.
 Signed: Joseph Bryan, Sarah Bryan.
 Witness: Thos.
 Roundtree Junr.
 Alex’r Stuart.
 [Beaufort County Deed Book 3. p287.]